kahopoon/Pokemon-Go-Controller/README.md

 Edit readAndChangeXML.py ,change the urlopen address to your controller's ip and write to somewhere your gpx file you want to put.
 Be sure you remember where the gpx you put :)

 ![Alt text](receiver.png?raw=true "controller")
-If running normal, at console you should see something like this.
+If running normal, at console you should see something like this when your drag the map or press the buttons on your game controller.